rudelm/rudelm.github.io/content/post/2021/12/30/migrate-wordpress-to-hugo/index.md

 - Jekyll
 ---
 # Introduction
 I'm annoyed by constant update notifications of wordpress.
 Plugins need also often updates and you've probably read about security issues as well.
+After retweeting this tweet

+{{< tweet user="isotopp" id="1475427386963419146" >}}

+Kris answered me

+{{< tweet user="isotopp" id="1475510444681048064" >}}

+and recommended to use Jekyll or Hugo.
+So I was motivated to finally make the switch.
+It took me a good week to get the page finally online on 01/06/2022.

 ## Export from Wordpress
 The data from Wordpress can either be pulled from an exported file or from a live connection to the database.
 Since I wanted the easy way, I've selected using a plugin and files.